Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 And that brings us to the conclusion of part one of this series: we have created a **Container App** which can install and uninstall a working **Core Media IO Camera System Extension** that can be selected in FaceTime, and we have removed one big pain point already, which is testing this behavior with full codesigning while still being able to do a normal build and run.

-My working version can be seen [here](https://github.com/Halle/OffcutsCam), so if you are getting weird results, just compare them.
+My working version can be seen [here](https://github.com/Halle/OffcutsCam), so if you are getting weird results, you can compare them.

 Once you have things working, if you want to play with the extension provider code (and if you like video code, you probably do), be aware that to see software changes in your extension, you currently have to uninstall the old extension using your container app, then reboot, then build and run a new container app version, then install a new extension.
 Well, we knew we were in beta-land when we started.